Seven-day tours: £899 + bike rental + flight

 Yes.
 And it needs to cover you for riding a rented motorcycle in Morocco.
 If you have trouble finding such insurance I can give you some suggestions.
 It costs from £26.

 Note: travel insurance – World Nomads, etc – is in case you hurt yourself or for other setbacks while travelling.
-It is not the same as the legally required Third Party Moroccan motor insurance – in the UK, Carole Nash, etc.
+It is not the same as the legally required Third Party Moroccan motor insurance.

 This Moroccan motor insurance is included in the price of your bike rental.

 On collecting the bike you will receive documentation with your keys.

 Some people mistakenly regard all ‘Arabic’ or Muslim countries as one place, but Morocco is a long way from Saudi, Iran or even Libya.
 Factor in the huge volume of tourism and Morocco is exceedingly safe.
 And by avoiding the popular tourist spots, for us it’s even less hassle.